-Could you share any evidence that would demonstrate the productivity, quality of work, or the impact of the engagement?
+What evidence can you share that demonstrates the impact of the engagement?

 How did Railwaymen perform from a project management standpoint?

-What did you find most impressive about Railwaymen?
+What did you find most impressive about them?

-Are there any areas Railwaymen could improve?
+Are there any areas they could improve?